Jelloge/Github-collab-networks/README.md

 - Leiden community detection on undirected weighted projections;
 - bridge/core overlap using strength and betweenness centrality;
 - a robustness check where reviews are weighted more heavily than comments;
-- a quarterly temporal check to see whether important contributors remain stable across time.
+- a four-month temporal check to see whether important contributors remain stable across time.

 ## Outputs